-- appropriately remunerate the NEOs; - support a performance culture; - link the NEOs' remuneration to corporate financial and operational performance; - encourage the NEOs to achieve the objectives of the current Corporation's transformation project, implement shortterm and long-term strategies in order to achieve results with integrity and fairness and to create a sustainable growth strategy; - balance the mix of fixed compensation and variable compensation to appropriately reflect the value and responsibility of the role performed day to day and to influence appropriate behaviors and actions; - attract and retain talent and encourage succession planning and knowledge transfer to potential successors; - foster teamwork and collaboration across the Corporation; - align NEOs' interests with those of the Corporation's shareholders; and - retain executives during the interim period between signing and closing of the transaction with Flowserve US Inc. or its subsidiary (hereinafter referred to as "Flowserve").
+- appropriately remunerate the NEOs; - support a performance culture; - link the NEOs' remuneration to corporate financial and operational performance; - encourage the NEOs to achieve the objectives of the current Corporation's transformation project, implement shortterm and long-term strategies in order to achieve results with integrity and fairness and to create a sustainable growth strategy; - balance the mix of fixed compensation and variable compensation to appropriately reflect the value and responsibility of the role performed day to day and to influence appropriate behaviors and actions; - attract and retain talent and encourage succession planning and knowledge transfer to potential successors; - foster teamwork and collaboration across the Corporation; and - align NEOs' interests with those of the Corporation's shareholders;

 The CGHR Committee relied on market data provided by Hexarem, which was last formally updated six years ago and is updated and refreshed on an as-needed basis, such as in cases of hiring or promotion.
-Upon hiring of the new CEO and promoting the CFO to CFAO, Hugessen provided the CGHR Committee with updated market data for these two positions.
 The CGHR Committee also relies on the market intelligence developed around recruitment, on management intelligence as well as on the CGHR Committee's discretion and judgement when reviewing and evaluating the individual NEOs' compensation levels.
 Criteria that the CGHR Committee may deem important and appropriate are also used to evaluate individual NEOs' compensation levels, such as such as: